The Best Financial Blogs to Achieve Financial Independence, Retire Early (FI/RE)

 The choices we made to live frugally were powered by the pursuit of personal growth, a desire to be financially independent, the love of travel, and the option of retiring early.
-You may have heard of the FIRE movement (Financial Independence Retire Early), as it's commonly referred to within the financial independence community.
+You may have heard of the financially independent, retire early (FI/RE), as it's commonly referred to within the financial independence community.

 Think of financial independence as not needing to work because your savings and investments cover your living expenses, however you generally continue to work in some capacity, usually because you find passion or fulfillment in the work you choose to take on.

 Retiring early on the other hand, is not working at all and instead only living off of savings and investment income.